|PostgreSQL 8.4.22 Documentation|

 Window functions provide the ability to perform calculations across sets of rows that are related to the current query row.
-See Section 3.5 for an introduction to this feature, and Section 4.2.8 for syntax details.
+See Section 3.5 for an introduction to this feature.

-In addition to these functions, any built-in or user-defined normal aggregate function (but not ordered-set or hypothetical-set aggregates) can be used as a window function; see Section 9.20 for a list of the built-in aggregates.
+In addition to these functions, any built-in or user-defined aggregate function can be used as a window function (see Section 9.18 for a list of the built-in aggregates).
 Aggregate functions act as window functions only when an OVER clause follows the call; otherwise they act as regular aggregates.

 ||bigint||number of the current row within its partition, counting from 1|